 \section{Introduction}

-Large Language Models (LLMs) have catalyzed a paradigm shift in artificial intelligence, advancing the frontiers of natural language understanding, computer vision, and multimodal reasoning.
-Extending these capabilities to the audio modality has given rise to Large audio-language models (LALMs), which integrate speech encoders with LLMs to enable spoken language understanding and generation.
-This direction holds transformative potential for applications such as voice assistants, human-computer interaction, and embodied AI.
+Large language models (LLMs) have catalyzed a paradigm shift in artificial intelligence, pushing the frontiers of natural language understanding, computer vision, and multimodal reasoning~\cite{Gpt-4o}.
+In the domain of speech and audio processing, large audio-language models (LALMs) have similarly benefited from these advances in LLMs.
+By bridging continuous acoustic signals with discrete linguistic representations, LALMs enable end-to-end modeling of spoken interaction~\cite{Qwen-Audio,zhang2023speechgpt}.
+This capability not only advances fundamental research in speech understanding and generation, but also opens up practical opportunities for building more natural, robust, and versatile human-computer communication systems.

-Recent LALMs—such as Qwen2-Audio~\cite{Qwen2-Audio}, Qwen2.5-Omni~\cite{Qwen2.5-0mni}, SALMONN~\cite{tang2024salmonn}, and Audio-Flamingo~\cite{kong2024audio}—predominantly adopt the autoregressive (AR) generation paradigm.
-These models rely on frozen LLM backbones (e.g., LLaMA 3~\cite{dubey2024llama} or Qwen3~\cite{yang2025qwen3}) paired with adapter modules that project acoustic representations into the LLM input space.
-Despite achieving strong performance, AR models remain limited by exposure bias, generation inefficiency, and restricted flexibility for bidirectional or partially conditioned inference.
+Existing LALMs typically follow two design paradigms.
+The first couples a speech encoder with an LLM, often through lightweight adapters that project continuous acoustic representations into the input space of the language model (e.g., Qwen2-Audio~\cite{Qwen2-Audio}, Audio-Flamingo~\cite{kong2024audio}).
+The second discretizes audio into speech tokens via speech tokenizers and subsequently trains directly on these tokens under the LLM training paradigm (e.g., SpeechGPT~\cite{zhang2023speechgpt}, Moshi~\cite{defossez2024moshi}).
+Despite their strong results, both paradigms predominantly rely on autoregressive (AR) decoding, which suffers from well-known drawbacks such as exposure bias, slow generation, and limited flexibility for bidirectional or partially conditioned inference.

-To overcome these limitations, diffusion-based language models~\cite{Austin_Johnson_Ho_Tarlow_Berg_2021,shi2024simplified} have emerged as a compelling alternative.
-By framing language generation as an iterative denoising process, these models enable non-autoregressive (NAR) decoding, parallel prediction, and greater controllability~\cite{shi2024simplified}.
-Pioneering work such as LLaDA~\cite{nie2025large} has demonstrated that diffusion LLMs can achieve performance on par with AR models like LLaMA-3~\cite{dubey2024llama}, while offering improved robustness and training efficiency.
-More recently, LLaDA-V~\cite{you2025llada} extends this approach to vision-language tasks, further confirming the generality and competitiveness of the diffusion modeling framework in multimodal settings.
+To address these limitations, diffusion-based language models\cite{Austin_Johnson_Ho_Tarlow_Berg_2021,shi2024simplified} have emerged as a promising alternative.
+By framing generation as an iterative denoising process, diffusion models support non-autoregressive decoding, parallel prediction, and improved controllability\cite{shi2024simplified}.
+Recent advances such as LLaDA~\cite{nie2025large} demonstrate that diffusion LLMs can rival autoregressive counterparts like LLaMA-3~\cite{dubey2024llama}, while exhibiting stronger robustness and training efficiency.
+Furthermore, LLaDA-V~\cite{you2025llada} extends this paradigm to vision–language tasks, confirming the competitiveness and generality of diffusion modeling in multimodal learning.

 However, the audio modality remains notably underexplored in the context of diffusion-based language models.
 While such models have demonstrated promising results in text domains, their applicability to audio-language understanding has not been systematically investigated.
 The unique characteristics of audio—such as acoustic variability, complex temporal structures, and rich paralinguistic information—motivate an exploration into whether diffusion LLMs can be effectively extended to this domain with their flexible decoding mechanisms and bidirectional context modeling.